 4. Stick to the topic of the conflict

 Stick to the topic of the conflict without bringing up old grudges.
 Naturally, you may start to argue or fight about other things that have been bothering you, but understand that you need to work towards one solution at a time.

 5. Call for a timeout

-If you feel your anger escalating and know that you will say something you will regret, call for a timeout and suggest that you both leave the room to cool off, and agree to revisit the issue once your emotions have cooled off.
+If you feel your anger escalating and know that you will say something you regret, call for a timeout and suggest that you both leave the room to cool off and agree to revisit the issue once your emotions have cooled off.
 Then begin again.

 6. Argue from a place of kindness, respect, and love for your partner

 Keep those three adjectives in your mind.
 You are not adversaries in a boxing ring but two people who are fighting because you want to work things out, so both of you come out of this with a sense of having been heard and respected.

 It means they are invested in making their partnership the best one possible.
 This makes sense.
 If couples aren’t arguing, it may indicate they’ve “given up” on any chance of the relationship getting any better and have decided to settle for a state of non-communication.

 That is not a good place to be, and eventually, that relationship will dissolve.
 No one wants to live like hostile, silent roommates.

 Another interesting fact that researchers observed is that couples who argue are most likely to be passionate, sexually-driven people.